An Introduction to Chapter 7 Bankruptcy

 Some personal property is exempt from bankruptcy proceedings.
 Individuals can keep up to $1,000 of personal property.
 Certain government pensions and other retirement funds are also exempt from bankruptcy proceedings.

 After your attorney at Lucid Law confirms that you meet New Jersey Chapter 7 bankruptcy requirements, you may begin moving through the process.
 After filing the initial forms, you wait for a 341 meeting of creditors.
 While creditors do not typically attend these meetings, they are permitted to.
 During the meeting, you must answer questions regarding your debts, assets, and income.
 After this meeting, creditors have a short period of time to challenge the discharge of your debt.
 If no one contests, you should receive a discharge within two or three months.

 Could bankruptcy be the fresh start your family needs?
-If it is, find out how we can help you through the process.
+Hopefully, this introduction to Chapter 7 bankruptcy provides you with more information to decide.
+If so, find out how we can help you through the process.
 Contact Lucid Law at (908) 738-8272 to discuss your financial and legal needs.